UnderLogic/toml-serialization/Documentation~/src/attributes/toml-literal-attribute.md

 This attribute has no effect on deserialization.

-**NOTE:** If the string contains a single quote character, it will be serialized as a multi-line literal string using triple single quotes (`'''`).
+**NOTE:** If the string contains a single quote character, it will be escaped as a multi-line literal string using triple single quotes (`'''`) on a single line.

 ## Limitations